Essentials of Dragon1

 Zoom in & Zoom out

 To zoom in or zoom out, use your mouse wheel.
-On saving the visualization, model and view remember the zoom factor.
+Remember the zoom factor when saving the visualization, model, and view.

 Maximize the Drawing / Visualization Canvas